svenriebedell/DellApp-Download-Manager/README.md

 - automatic deletion of older Apps (if app version is older than wanted)

 ### Output
-This script is generated or maintained in a Software Repository.
+This script is generated and maintained a Software Repository.
 The folder structure is:

 - Main folder (Repository Path)
 - 1.Subfolder (Application Name)